African humid period: Conditions before the African humid period

-During the Last Glacial Maximum, the Sahara and Sahel had been extremely dry with less precipitation than today as reflected by the extent of dune sheets and water levels in closed lakes.
+During the Last Glacial Maximum, the Sahara and Sahel had been extremely dry.
+The extent of dune sheets and water levels in closed lakes indicate that less precipitation fell than today.
 The Sahara was much larger, extending 500–800 km farther south to about 12° northern latitude.
 Dunes were active much closer to the equator, and rainforests had retreated in favour of afromontane and savannah landscapes as temperatures, rainfall, and humidity decreased.

-There is little and often equivocal evidence of human activity in the Sahara or Arabia at that time, reflecting its drier nature; in the Acacus Mountains the last human presence was recorded 70,000-61,000 years ago and by the LGM humans had largely retreated to the Mediterranean coast and the Nile Valley.
+There is little and often equivocal evidence of human activity in the Sahara or Arabia at that time, reflecting their drier nature; in the Acacus Mountains the last human presence was recorded 70,000–61,000 years ago, and by then the LGM humans had largely retreated to the Mediterranean coast and the Nile Valley.
 The aridity during the Last Glacial Maximum appears to have been the consequence of the colder climate and larger polar ice sheets, which squeezed the monsoon belt to the equator and weakened the West African Monsoon.
 The atmospheric water cycle and the Walker and Hadley circulations were weaker as well.
 Exceptional dry phases are linked to Heinrich events when there are a large number of icebergs in the North Atlantic; the discharge of large amounts of such icebergs between 11,500 and 21,000 years before present coincided with droughts in the subtropics.

-Before the onset of the AHP, it is thought that the Lake Victoria, Albert, Edward, Turkana and the Sudd swamps had dried out.
+Before the onset of the AHP, it is thought that Lake Victoria, Lake Albert, Lake Edward, Lake Turkana and the Sudd swamps had dried out.
 The White Nile had become a seasonal river whose course along with that of the main Nile may have been dammed by dunes.
 The Nile Delta was partially dry, with sandy plains extending between ephemeral channels and exposed seafloor, and it became a source of sand for ergs farther east.
 Other lakes across Africa, such as Lake Chad and Lake Tanganyika, also had shrunk during this time, and both the Niger River and Senegal River were stunted.